namvan/picocms.github.io/_docs/customization.md

 * `{% raw %}{{ next_page }}{% endraw %}` - The data of the respective next page
 * `{% raw %}{{ tree_node }}{% endraw %}` - The page's node in Pico's page tree; check out Pico's [page tree documentation][FeaturesPageTree] for details

+An important concept is the `pages()` function.
 Pico's `pages()` function is the best way to access all of your site's pages.
 It uses Pico's page tree to easily traverse a subset of Pico's pages list.
 It allows you to filter pages and to build recursive menus (like dropdowns).
+There are a few notes
-By default, `pages()` returns a list of all main pages (e.g. `content/page.md` and `content/sub/index.md`, but not `content/sub/page.md` or `content/index.md`).
-If you want to return all pages below a specific folder (e.g. `content/blog/`), pass the folder name as first parameter to the function (e.g. `pages("blog")`).
-Naturally you can also pass variables to the function.
+* By default, `pages()` returns a list of all main pages (e.g. pages under content folder such as `content/page.md` or first level sub-folders of `content` with associated index.md such as `content/sub/index.md`, but not `content/sub/page.md` or `content/index.md`).
+* If you want to return all pages below a specific folder (e.g. `content/blog/`), pass the folder name as first parameter to the function (e.g. `pages("blog")`).
+* Naturally you can also pass variables to the function.
 For example, to return a list of all child pages of the current page, use `pages(current_page.id)`.
 Check out the following code snippet:

 {% raw %}<pre><code>&lt;section class=&quot;articles&quot;&gt;
     {% for page in pages(current_page.id) if not page.hidden %}